spinos/nadir/README.txt

 Link static hdf5, zlib, szip, so everything will reside inside the third party library.
 Resulting dll will be a lot bigger.
 *Load third party dll only.
 No need to load hdf5, zlib, szip dlls any more.

-A Valid Mesh
+A Valid Mesh:
 *Must have at least one UV set
 *Face connection is clockwise
 *Make its package dirty so it can be saved

-Dynamically Created Components
+Dynamically Created Components:
 *Cannot be saved, save the hierarchy of components in json as a property in PreSave() *Reconstruct the components in PostLoad()

+Tab Layout:
+*Based Runtime/AppFramework/Private/Framework/Testing/SWidgetGallery.cpp
+*State of each check box is controlled by HandleRadioButtonCheckStateChanged *Switch widget when HandleRadioButtonIsChecked
+*Less complicated than using DickTab and TabManager